1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 The alignment pipeline, regardless of sequencing approach, comprised six steps: 1) align sample sequence data to reference, 2) sort aligned genome, 3) remove duplicate sequences, 4) mask repeat regions, 5) index genome, 6) call genotypes and filter variants by read depth.
 All alignment scripts can be found at https://github.com/UW-WADE-lab/Whole-Genome-Alignment.

 All sequence data were aligned using the Burrows-Wheeler Aligner implemented by bwa-mem224 in Step 1.
 Forward and reverse Illumina short-read WGS sequence data were aligned simultaneously.
-Arima Hi-C genomes, which comprise longer reads that contain chimeric reads from chromatin cross-linking prior to DNA extraction27, require an additional filtering step post-alignment.
+Arima Hi-C sequence data, which may contain chimeric reads due to chromatin cross-linking prior to DNA extraction27, require an additional filtering step post-alignment.
 Therefore, we aligned Arima Hi-C forward and reverse reads separately, then filtered forward and reverse read files using custom perl scripts generated by Arima to identify and remove chimeras, before combining forward and reverse read alignments (https://github.com/ArimaGenomics/mapping_pipeline).

 Steps 2-6 were identical for both types of sample genome.
 We sorted genome alignments using samtools25 and removed duplicates using Picard (http://broadinstitute.github.io/picard).
 We removed previously identified repeat regions with bedtools26.
 We indexed the sample genome using samtools, called genotypes using bcftools28, and filtered variants to remove those with a read depth less than 10 or greater than 500, also using bcftools.
 Note that this read depth filter is less conservative than is normally used in an alignment pipeline29,30; this allowed us to directly examine the effect of read depth on mutation rate later in the study.